 In Malawi there are approximately 18 million people — over 80% of this population — live in rural areas and need to access urban centers for many basic needs and services.
 More than 45% of these rural households claim to use a bicycle as their primary mode of transportation, compared to 1% with a motorized vehicle.
 The remainder of the rural population travel by foot.
-The bicycles that are currently available to Malawians were generally built using old technology, are poorly designed, break down easily, and do not meet the diverse needs of their users.
+The bicycles that are widely available to Malawians are generally built using old technology, are poorly designed, break down easily, and do not meet the diverse needs of their users.
 There is a clear demand and need to improve the quality, affordability and accessibility of bicycles in Malawi.

 - 80% or 14.4 million people live in rural areas of Malawi.

 - 45% of rural dwellers have a bicycle in their household.